 - The management IP address is the IP address of the Citrix on-premises SD-WAN Orchestrator virtual machine, use this IP address to log into the Citrix on-premises SD-WAN Orchestrator Web UI. - The management interface can be configured via the two methods CLI and DHCP. - 8.
 Once the SD-WAN Orchestrator for On-premises is booted up, by default it is configured with DNS servers 9.9.9.9 & 149.112.112.112 as primary and secondary respectively.
-If necessary, you can change the DNS server IP address using the following commands: - In the console, enter the CLI command set_dns. - Enter the command set primary <ipaddress> and then enter y to confirm the change. - Enter the command set secondary <ipaddress> and enter y to confirm the change.
+If necessary, you can change the DNS server IP address using the following commands: - In the console, enter the CLI command set_dns. - Enter the command set primary <ipaddress> and then enter y to confirm the change. - Enter the command set secondary <ipaddress> and entery to confirm the change.

-'''

-SDWORCH>set_dns

-nameserver 9.9.9.9

-nameserver 149.112.112.112

-Seconday:

-Which would you like to do?

-"set primary <ip address>" - Stage New Primary DNS IP Address

-"set secondary <ip address>" - Stage New Primary DNS IP Address

-"clear" - Clear all DNS IP Address

-"main_menu" - Return to the Main Menu

-set_dns>set primary 8.8.8.8

-Are you sure you want to change your Domain Name Server IP settings? <y/n>?

-nameserver 8.8.8.8

-nameserver 149.112.112.112

-Seconday:

-Which would you like to do?

-"set primary <ip address>" - Stage New Primary DNS IP Address

-"set secondary <ip address>" - Stage New Primary DNS IP Address

-"clear" - Clear all DNS IP Address

-"main_menu" - Return to the Main Menu

-set_dns>set secondary 9.9.9.9

-hre you sure you want to change your Domain Name Server IP settings? <y/n>?

-nameserver 8.8.8.8

-nameserver 9.9.9.9

-econday:

-hich would vou like to do?

-ould you like to do?

-"set primary <ip address>" - Stage New Primary DNS IP Address

-"set secondary <ip address>" - Stage New Primary DNS IP Address

-"clear" - Clear all DNS IP Address

-"main_menu" - Return to the Main Menu

-'''
+SDWORCH> set_dns nameserver 9.9.9.9 nameserver 149.112.112.112 "set secondary - "clear" - Clear do? o address>" - Stage New Primary DNS IP Address cip address>" - Stage New Primary DNS IP Address all DNS IP Address eturn to the Main Menu set_dns> set primary 8.8 8.8 Are you y sure you want to o change your Domain Name Server IP settings? <y n="">?</y> Primary Seconday nameserver 8.8.8.8 nameserver 149.112.112.112 "set secondary - "clear" - Clear do? o address>" - Stage New Primary DNS IP Address rip address>" - Stage New Primary DNS IP Address all DNS IP Address eturn to the Main Menu set_dns> set secondary 9.
+9.9.9 Are you y sure you want to o change your Domain Name Server IP settings? ≺y/n>?
+Primary Seconday nameserver 8.8.8.8 nameserver 9.9.9.9 "set secondary < "clear" - Clear do? o address>" - Stage New Primary DNS IP Address rip address>" - Stage New Primary DNS IP Address all DNS IP Address rturn to the Main Menu